Mille1632/PyCraft/README.md

 *This Product Is not a Minecraft downloader, it's only a launcher.

-This Product is Not afilliated with Mojang or Microsoft, nor sponsored, supported or created.
+This Product is Not afilliated with Mojang or Microsoft, nor sponsored, supported, advertized or created.

 Regards, From The Lunar Software Corporation.